UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

 Through a digital verification process, the state of South Carolina will ensure your data is correctly entered.
 Once you submit your Medicaid application in South Carolina, the Department of Health and Human Services will review your electronic paperwork and make a decision regarding your enrollment.

 If your online Medicaid application is approved, you will receive a Medicaid insurance card within 30 days of submitting your application.
-If you are denied coverage, you will receive a letter outlining the reasons for your denial.
+If you are denied medical benefits coverage, you will receive a letter outlining the reasons for your denial.

 Where to Apply for Medicaid in Person